Cocaine is a powerful stimulant drug that’s derived from the naturally occurring coca plant native to South America.

 Why Does Stopping Cocaine Cause Withdrawal?

-Cocaine is also a drug known for “explosive risk” for dependency, which means that people are more likely to become dependent on cocaine after initial experimentation than other drugs.
+Cocaine is also known for its high risk of dependency, meaning people are more likely to become dependent on cocaine after initial experimentation than with many other drugs.

 What Are the Risks of Cocaine Withdrawal?